Kimoney/pizza-restaurants/README.md

 }
 ```
 ## DELETE /restaurants/:id
-Deletes a restaurant by ID.
+Deletes a restaurant by ID and all restaurant-pizzas associated with a restaurant.
 ## Request
 `DELETE /restaurants/1`
 ## Response